-While the Jack Dempsey cichlids are generally safe to be kept in tanks, they are not the best choice due to their aggressive behavior.
+While Jack Dempsey fish are generally safe to be kept in tanks but they are not the best choice due to their aggressive behavior.
 Thus, it is important to consider which fish species to keep as their tankmates.

 When kept in an aquarium, their feed should be closely monitored.
 It is advised not to feed them too much meat, as a high amount of fat and proteins can be harmful to them.

 It is also important to take care of their feed, as nutritional deficiencies, such as in minerals or vitamins, have been known to cause diseases.
 Their nutritional state also reflects on how they look on the outside by affecting their color and size.